 Question: How does the AroCell TK 210 ELISA serum biomarker compare with other tumor biomarkers?

 Answer: Most tumor biomarkers provide an indication of tumor mass.
-The potential value of the AroCell TK 210 ELISA serum biomarker provides and indication of tumor growth, both may be valuable individually and complementary to each other in biomarker panels.
+The potential value of the AroCell TK 210 ELISA serum biomarker provides an indication of tumor growth.
+Both may be valuable individually and complementary to each other in biomarker panels.

-For example, in a study on subjects with breast cancer, the AroCell TK 210 ELISA biomarker showed better discrimination between healthy individuals and subjects with Stage 2 breast cancer than the traditional biomarker Ca 15-3.
-Even more importantly, the combination of Ca 15-3 and TK 210 ELISA increased the diagnostic accuracy still more, demonstrating the value of combining biomarkers that monitor different aspects of tumor growth (Kumar JK et al 2016 Tumor Biology).
+For example, in a study on subjects with breast cancer, the AroCell TK 210 ELISA biomarker showed better discrimination among healthy individuals and subjects with Stage 2 breast cancer than the traditional biomarker Ca 15-3.
+Importantly, the combination of Ca 15-3 and TK 210 ELISA further increased diagnostic accuracy, demonstrating the value of combining biomarkers that monitor different aspects of tumor growth (1).

-Question: What is the best method to store serum samples for TK 210 ELISA analysis?
+Question: What is the best method to store serum samples for AroCell TK 210 ELISA analysis?

-Answer: It is recommended to aliquot the samples and freeze them at -20 °C for long term storage.
-If the assay is planned to be performed within the 24 hours of sample collection, samples can be stored at 4 °C. Avoid repeated freeze-thaw cycles.
+Answer: It is recommended to aliquot the samples and freeze them at -20 °C for long-term storage.
+If the assay is planned to be performed within the 24 h of sample collection, samples can be stored at 4 °C. Avoid repeated freeze-thaw cycles.
 Prior to assay, frozen samples should be completely thawed and mixed well.

-Question: How many samples can be analyzed with TK 210 ELISA kit?
+Question: How many samples can be analyzed with the AroCell TK 210 ELISA kit?

-Question: Which is the best method to plot standard curve for TK 210 ELISA analysis?
+Question: Which is the best method to plot a standard curve for AroCell TK 210 ELISA analysis?